Porn Star's Attorney Hit With 'Stormy' $10 Million Judgement

 A judge eventually reduced the verdict to just around $25 million, according to Bloomberg.

-As part of the proceedings Jason Frank, a former colleague and creditor, and Avenatti reached a settlement for $4.9 million in December that was to end the case.
+As part of the proceedings, Jason Frank, a former colleague and creditor, and Avenatti reached a settlement for $4.9 million in December that was to end the case.

-According to the article, Frank claimed he was owed millions in profits and fees from the firm and that Avenatti never made good on making the first $2 million payment of the December settlement by May 14, allowing Frank to make the motion for the $10 million default judgement.
+According to the article, Frank claimed he was owed millions in profits and fees from the firm and that Avenatti never made good on making the first $2 million payment of the December settlement by May 14, allowing Frank to make the motion for the $10 million default judgment.

-One of President Trump’s personal attorneys, Michael Cohen, reportedly paid Clifford $130,000 in 2016 to keep her quiet about the alleged affair, According to Bloomberg.
+One of President Trump’s personal attorneys, Michael Cohen, reportedly paid Clifford $130,000 in 2016 to keep her quiet about the alleged affair, according to Bloomberg.

 Federal officers raided Cohen’s Manhattan office and seized boxes of documents in April, according to CNN.